defano/docker-tutorial/README.md

 Start by installing Docker Toolbox on Mac and Windows machines.
 Linux users should install Docker directly ([see instructions](https://docs.docker.com/engine/installation/linux/)) and then proceed to Part 2.

 1. Locate and execute the Docker Toolbox installer in the materials provided on the thumb drive.
+Accept all the default installation configuration options.
 2. Upon completion, launch the newly installed "Docker Quickstart Terminal" application.
 The first time you launch this it will create and configure a Docker Machine (VM) for you.
 You should see something like:
 ```
 Running pre-create checks...